NET WORTH: Unknown

 FUNDING AREAS: Education & Youth, Arts & Culture, Florida Community, Policy

-OVERVIEW: Gilchrist Berg and family move their philanthropy through the Berg Family Charitable Fund.
-Berg has supported scholarships and schools.
-The arts and policy are other interests.
+OVERVIEW: Gilchrist Berg and family conduct their philanthropy through the Berg Family Charitable Fund.
+Berg has primarily supported scholarships and schools, but arts and policy are other interests.
 Northern Florida is an important focus of giving.

 BACKGROUND: Gilchrist B. Berg graduated from Lee High School and Princeton University.
 He spent nine years at Kidder, Peabody & Co.
 In 1987, he founded Water Street Capital with an initial investment by Tiger Management.

-EDUCATION & YOUTH: Berg, via his foundation, has supported Davidson College, University of North Florida, Aspen Music School, and Kahn Academy.
+EDUCATION & YOUTH: Berg has supported Davidson College, University of North Florida, Aspen Music School, and Kahn Academy.
 He is also interested in scholarships: in the 1990s, he created the Julian H. Robertson Jr. Scholarship at the University of North Carolina at Chapel Hill.
 He also established the Gladys Prior Awards for Career Teaching Excellence in honor of his elementary school teacher and has given more than $1 million to celebrate Jacksonville teachers.

 Berg's wife Amy serves as president of The Better Angels Society, a "nonprofit that supports the work, educational programs and legacy of the documentarian Ken Burns."